 The latest in the series of high-profile openings at the newly renovated Raffles Singapore, Butcher’s Block, if you haven’t already guessed, shines the spotlight on meats.
 But not just any meats – here, we are talking out some of the world’s finest cuts of proteins and seafood, showcased in a glass-walled space dubbed The Vault within stylishly appointed, cobalt and dark wood interiors.
 Chef de Cuisine Rémy Lefebvre takes the helm and doles out flavour-focused creations like Hay Smoked Wagyu A5 ($35) and Lamb Shoulder For Two ($102), employing a wide range of culinary techniques including smoking, curing, fermenting and wood fire cooking.

-For a truly unique experience, cop a reservation for the eight-seater, communal dining OAK (One Of A Kind) Table ($398/guest), only available for dinner between Thursdays and Saturdays.
+For a truly unique experience, cop a reservation for the eight-seater, communal dining OAK (One Of A Kind) Table ($398/guest), only available for dinner on Fridays and Saturdays.
 Not only will you be surprised by off-the-menu dishes, you’ll also sample carefully sourced, limited quantity cuts such as small batch beef or a whole umami-rich, dry-aged fish.
 The cherry on top?
 Free flow of one bubbly and three wines selected by Raffles Singapore’s esteemed sommeliers.

 Butcher’s Block, #02-02 to #02-07, Raffles Arcade, 328 North Bridge Rd, Singapore 188719

 Tel: 6337 1886